natemcmaster/blog/_posts/dev/2018-07-25-netcore-plugins.md

     sharedTypes: new[] { typeof(ILogger) });
 ```

-Once you have the loader, you can then use `PluginLoader.LoadDefaultAssembly()` or `LoadAssembly(AssemblyName)` to get
-`System.Reflection.Assembly` objects.
-You can get from this object to executing code using a little bit of reflection.

 ## Demo

-A full example of the API in action can be seen here: <https://github.com/natemcmaster/DotNetCorePlugins/tree/v0.1.0/samples/aspnetcore>.
+A full example of the API in action can be seen here: <https://github.com/natemcmaster/DotNetCorePlugins/tree/master/samples/>.

 This demo includes a fully-working ASP.NET Core app which has two plugins loaded side-by-side.
 The plugins use type unification to ensure the plugin can interact with the `IServiceCollection` and `IApplicationBuilder` of the host application.